Calculator: Pocket calculators

 The first European-made pocket-sized calculator, DB 800 was made in May 1971 by Digitron in Buje, Croatia (former Yugoslavia) with four functions and an eight-digit display and special characters for a negative number and a warning that the calculation has too many digits to display.

-The first American-made pocket-sized calculator, the Bowmar 901B (popularly termed The Bowmar Brain), measuring 5.2 x 3.0 x 1.5 in, came out in the Autumn of 1971, with four functions and an eight-digit red LED display, for US$240, while in August 1972 the four-function Sinclair Executive became the first slimline pocket calculator measuring 5.4 x 2.2 x 0.35 in and weighing 2.5 oz.
+The first American-made pocket-sized calculator, the Bowmar 901B (popularly termed The Bowmar Brain), measuring 5.2 x 3.0 x 1.5 in, came out in the autumn of 1971, with four functions and an eight-digit red LED display, for US$240, while in August 1972 the four-function Sinclair Executive became the first slimline pocket calculator measuring 5.4 x 2.2 x 0.35 in and weighing 2.5 oz.
 It retailed for around £79 (US$194 at the time).
 By the end of the decade, similar calculators were priced less than £5 ($).
 Following protracted development over the course of two years including a botched partnership with Texas Instruments, Eldorado Electrodata released five pocket calculators in 1972.
 One called the Touch Magic was "no bigger than a pack of cigarettes" according to Administrative Management.

 The first Soviet Union made pocket-sized calculator, the Elektronika B3-04 was developed by the end of 1973 and sold at the start of 1974.

 One of the first low-cost calculators was the Sinclair Cambridge, launched in August 1973.
-It retailed for £29.95 ($), or £5 ($) less in kit form.
-The Sinclair calculators were successful because they were far cheaper than the competition; however, their design led to slow and inaccurate computations of transcendental functions.
+It retailed for £29.95 ($), or £5 ($) less in kit form, and later models included some scientific functions.
+The Sinclair calculators were successful because they were far cheaper than the competition; however, their design led to slow and less accurate computations of transcendental functions (maximum three decimal places of accuracy).